actions/stale/README.md

 Default value: unset

+#### labels-to-remove-when-stale

+A comma delimited list of labels to remove when an issue or pull request becomes stale and has the [stale-issue-label](#stale-issue-label) or [stale-pr-label](#stale-pr-label) added to it.

+Warning: each label results in a unique API call which can drastically consume the limit of [operations-per-run](#operations-per-run).

+Default value: unset
+Required Permission: `pull-requests: write`

 #### labels-to-remove-when-unstale

 A comma delimited list of labels to remove when a stale issue or pull request receives activity and has the [stale-issue-label](#stale-issue-label) or [stale-pr-label](#stale-pr-label) removed from it.